The Indus Dictionary Project

 This is a pictograph of a siphon.
 The pictograph gives us the first meaning for this symbol, which is the adjective racked.

 The symbol was also used in a more general sense to refer to pipes.
-This gives us the noun pipe.
-It is the reason, I have included the symbol in the structures section of the website.
+Therefore, the second definition is the noun pipe.

 Harappa: Pottery: H-1092 A: Asko Parpola, B. M. Pande, and Petteri Koskikallio, 2010: Corpus of Indus Seals and Inscriptions: Volume 3,1: Page 152: New material, untraced objects, and collections outside India and Pakistan: Suomalainen Tiedeakatemia.